16 practical Father's Day gifts your dad will actually use | CNN Underscored

 “Just not another tie!”
 It’s a common lament heard in early June as Father’s Day approaches and kids big and small ask Dad what type of tributes he might like to get on his big day all about him.
 Ties are the ultimate Father’s Day gift, but frankly, they’re not a very good gift.

 One thing ties do have going for them is that they’re practical; most men need a tie in their lives, even if they don’t wear one very often.
 But if we’re talking about practical, useful gift ideas, we can do way better.
 So with the help of a few actual dads, we rounded up the best practical Father’s Day gift ideas — things Dad will actually use.
 Want more ideas?
-Check out our unique Father’s Day gift ideas here.
+Check out our unique Father’s Day gift ideas, Target Father’s Day gifts, gifts from Nordstrom and gifts for every type of dad.

 Erik Aleksi Solid Mahogany Tie and Belt Rack ($37.90; amazon.com)